 Tip: See our guide to optimize your content creation process at every stage of production.

-17) Poll people about what they want to know more about.
+17) Poll your audience about what they want to know more about.

 Tip: No matter the subject, your content should tell a strong brand story.
 Follow these prompts to brainstorm better stories that will connect with your audience.